 Insufficient Financial Support

-In 2009, this award was renamed in honour of the Canadian Diabetes Association’s long time Senior Vice President and Chief Financial Officer.
-Kurt joined the Association in 1990 and retired in 2009.
-Kurt was instrumental in improving the Association’s administrative processes and he inspired staff to do their utmost to ensure that our organization is able to help people with diabetes.
+In 2009, this award was renamed in honour of Diabetes Canada’s long time Senior Vice President and Chief Financial Officer.
+Kurt joined Diabetes Canada in 1990 and retired in 2009.
+Kurt was instrumental in improving Diabetes Canada’s administrative processes and he inspired staff to do their utmost to ensure that our organization is able to help people with diabetes.

 The individual must: